Excerpt Chapter from the novel, The Blood RingFirst published on The Blood Ring

 Rico was halfway into a Rize chocolate bar.
 Something caught his attention outside.
 “Let’s get the flamin’ shit outta here.
 There’s a customer outside.”

 Martin had other ideas, “You’re a customer, okay!”
 She plugged her hackerjack cable into the register, attaching it to the scanner plate.
 The portal displayed their scumhacker splash screen.
 Her pango would act as the register.
-“Did you knocked out the Yellowcop?”
+“Did you knock out the Yellowcop?”

 “What?
 No. Are you insane?”

 With Yellowcop’s eyes observing, Martin knew her time was limited.
 Rico’s actions would have most likely caught the ire of the network.
 Depending on what the algorithm detected, the alert would go to a parliament of police super-smarties, who would confirm with each other whether a crime had occurred.
-If the data is vague, it could take an hour for a confirmation.
+If the data is vague, it could take an hour for confirmation.
 Then it handed over for human confirmation, who then dispatch resources accordingly.
 From experience, if the assault or felony is unique or less obvious, and if there is an overload of data, this process could take hours.
 Facial obscuration tags hardly prompt a response anymore, so Martin got to thinking.
 “Quick.
 Keep pretending you’re a customer.”

 A male customer entered and approached the service counter, “Excuse me, the self-serve isn’t working.”
 He said with a blank expression and with a no-nonsense voice.
 Behind him, impersonating a derisory version of a customer, Rico picked up a pack of Frenos, exaggerating every nuance.